 That said, you should never fill the spool to the brim.
 If you do so, you will have casting problems since the line will start coming off the spool the moment you flip the bail.
 You should not underfill it either.
 If you don’t put enough line to the spool, it will increase the friction, which will affect the casting distance.
 For the best performance, leave about 1/8 of an inch on the spool.

 To choose the right spinning reel, you will need to consider a few vital factors.
 These factors include:

 Spinning tackles are quite affordable, but some are expensive than others.
 Therefore, only choose a tackle within your budget.

-Related : Best Budget Spinning Reel in the Market
+You may also Like : Best Budget Spinning reel in the Market

 Make sure that the reel is compatible with the fishing rod you plan to use.
 If possible, buy both at the same time.

 The material used to craft the tackle will probably determine its durability.
 For example, a reel made of metal blanks is likely to last longer than one made of plastic.

 The ball bearings in a tackle smoothens its performance.
 Typically, the higher the number of bearings, the smoother the performance is likely to be.

 If you plan to trawl in the open sea, you will probably need a large or extra-large tackle.
 In the open sea, there are larger species, and you will need a tackle that can handle them.

 As a beginner, you should always go for tackles that have been identified as beginner-friendly.
 Such reels are easier to cast, and they will make your experience much more comfortable.